tapestry-tool/tapestry-wp/README.md

     where `<key>` is the key you generated.

 If you complete these steps before running `npm run build`, you will have link previews working.

+### Enabling Avatars in TYDE Mode

+To enable Avatars throughout the application, follow these steps:

+1. If not done already, in the `templates/vue` directory, create a `.env` file.
+2. Add the following line to enable Avatars:
+    ```
+   	VUE_APP_AVATARS=TRUE

+    ```
+Save the file and restart the server with `npm start` for the changes to take place.

+3. To disable Avatars, simply set `VUE_APP_AVATARS=FALSE`